 This financial year was the first since the Council reviewed its Senior Management structure at the end of 2014/15.
-The changes resulted in two senior officer posts being made redundant and a reallocation of responsibilities within the Senior Management Team and the creation of a Leadership Team.
+The changes resulted in two senior officer posts being made redundant and a reallocation of responsibilities within the Senior Management Team.
 These changes have allowed the Council to tackle the challenging financial settlement announced in December as one team and formulate the 4 year financial plan with efficiencies and innovation to address our deficit.
 The change to roles within the management team took effect from the 1st April 2015, however, redundancy costs for the deleted posts were charged into 2014/15 (see note 25).